boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 ## Key Idea

 **_Webz_** is a lightweight web framework designed for this book.
-It uses many of the same principals as more advanced web frameworks such as React and Angular, but simplifies operations to focus on Typescript development
+It uses many of the same principals as more advanced web frameworks such as React and Angular, but simplifies operations to focus on TypeScript development

 # Working Example of Webz